spiceai/spiceai/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Spicepod**
-Add the relevant spicepod section about the problem here.
+Add the relevant `spicepod.yml` section.

 **Output of the `describe table`**
 Add any relevant `describe table` output here.